SAP-samples/teched2025-CA261/exercises/ex2.3/README.md

 1. Make sure Cds mcp server is connected.
 Close and retry task.

 2. If clicking the `Accept Travel` action does not work.
-Enter prompt `accept travel action does not work verify business logic`
+Enter prompt `Accept travel action does not work verify business logic`

 Continue to - [Exercise 2.4 - Configure filter travel status as valuehelp and display it as dropdown](../ex2.4/README.md)